 A: If you did not refuse to submit to a BAC test, and your BAC was not at or above the legal limit, you most likely were not placed under an ALS and you should be able to drive immediately.
 If, however, you submitted to a test and your BAC was at or above the legal limit, you will not be eligible for even limited driving privileges for 15 days from the date of arrest.

 If you refused to submit to a BAC test, you are not eligible for driving privileges for 30 days from the date of arrest.
 The time during which the court cannot grant driving privileges is commonly referred to as a “hard” suspension.
 In many courts, the judge will not grant privileges at any time before the case ends if you refused to submit to a BAC test.

 If granted, the limited privileges are valid for the remainder of the suspension.

-A.: It is possible, depending upon the judge’s interpretation of the law.
+A: It is possible, depending on the judge’s interpretation of the law.
 A liberal reading of the law permits the court to grant limited privileges for a variety of reasons, while a strict reading does not.